citral23/xash3d-fwgs-mipsel/README.md

 ./waf build

 Collect the generated .so in the build folders and the xash3d binary, copy them all on your RG350 to a folder, and also copy your valve folder in that folder
-Edit valve/gameinfo.txt and replace hl.dll with hl.so
+Edit valve/gameinfo.txt and replace hl.dll with hl.so (You may also have to rename the libref_glxx library you want to use to libref_gl.so for xash3d to find it)

+List of files/folder needed :
+client_mipsel.so
+hl_mipsel.so
+libmenu.so
+libref_gl.so
+libxash.so
+valve
+xash3d

 Create a launch script in your xash3d folder :